Can You Take CBD and Statins Together?

 Dosage and Administration

 Guidance on the proper dosage when combining CBD with statins is sparse, making it important to follow medical advice closely.
-However, if you choose to take both we generally recommend to keep 2 hours in between CBD and medication in order for the liver to process both the best way without interacting
+However, if you choose to take both we generally recommend to keep 2 hours in between in order for the liver to process both the best way without interacting

 Precautions and Safety Tips